 Yours in Scouting,

 P.S.
-If you decide that your son is ready for his first pocketknife, take a look at these available through my Amazon affiliate link.
+If you decide that your Scout is ready for their first pocketknife, check out these Swiss Army knives available from REI.